cielziyun/CODEWORDs/SKO/WEEK 10/readme.md

 ## Third milestone of major projects

-Based on last week's codes, I varied font sizes and developed a bit further based on the function of "text wiggle" [link to Text wiggle](https://editor.p5js.org/aferriss/sketches/B1VGG0L-7) and use it as a text background for my sketch.
+Based on last week's experiments with codes, I used function based on "text wiggle" [link to Text wiggle](https://editor.p5js.org/aferriss/sketches/B1VGG0L-7) to create a relating background with my texts.
+The words I used for the background is "New", "Abstraction", and "History", which are words that I think are essential to the texts.
+I also varied fonts of texts to create more variation.

 [Link to the sketch](https://cielziyun.github.io/CODEWORDs-SKO/SKO/WEEK%2010/week%2010%20milestone/)